ashwanikpankaj/React-Native/README.md

 # React-Native
 React Native Learning
-Learning the new curve for it
+Learning the new curve for it.